-The Environmental Protection Agency's (EPA) Science Advisory Board (SAB) met on July 18 and July 20, 2022, and discussed whether to review the adequacy of the scientific and technical basis of eight EPA planned regulatory actions which were made available by the Agency as required by statute.
-The SAB found that these eight planned actions do not merit further review by the SAB.
+The Environmental Protection Agency's (EPA) Science Advisory Board (SAB) met on January 20, 2023, to review the adequacy of the scientific and technical basis of six EPA planned regulatory actions made available by the Agency as required by statute.
+The SAB decided that a commentary is warranted on the science supporting one of EPA's planned actions, Volume Requirements for 2023 and Beyond Under the Renewable Fuel Standard Program (RIN 2060-AV14).
+The SAB found that five of EPA's planned actions do not merit further review by the SAB.